eiConsole Tutorial Basic

 You can add additional rules by clicking the Add Rule button again (or right clicking the Rules node) and continuing in the manner that you did before.

 Rules can also be combined using Boolean operators.
 This can be done by clicking the Add Expression selecting an expression type as a Logical AND or Logical OR rather than an XPath Query.

 You can also query Transaction Attributes associated with a message using the Transaction Attribute Query option.

 Attribute queries will allow you to inspect an Attribute associated with a transaction, apply an Operator and compare it to a particular Attribute value.

-Rules can also be deleted and moved through the tree (right click).
+Rules can also be deleted and moved through the tree with control buttons (or right click).